beast-dev/doc/tutorials/workshop_genomic_epidemiology/workshop_genomic_epidemiology.md

 2. Does it make sense?<br>
 3. What factors may have impacted this reconstruction?<br>
 '%}

+## Simulation Notes

+An outbreak structure was simulated using JT McCrone's [transmission simulator](https://jtmccr1.github.io/transmission-simulator/).
+The simulator generated an outbreak with a total of 513 cases and produces a transmission tree, a time tree and a line list with sampling time in days.

+As an example case, NiV was selected because it is fast evolving and has a suitable background dataset available on Genbank that is not too large that it would require downsampling.
+All complete NiV genomes were downloaded from NCBI virus, aligned using MAFFT and an ML tree was computed using IQTREE2.

+Ancestral reconstruction was carried out also using IQTREE and the genome sequence for the common ancestor node for MK801755 and the 1999 porcine outbreak in Malaysia.
+From this ancestral node, [seq-gen](http://tree.bio.ed.ac.uk/software/seqgen/) was used to simulate a branch length of 0.018 under the HKY substitution model, which represents ~40 years of NiV evolution assuming a rate of 4.5x10^-4 substitutions per site per year (as published for NiV in [Cortes-Azuero et al 2023](https://pubmed.ncbi.nlm.nih.gov/38682164/)).
+This provided the initial infection case from which we simulated genome sequences corresponding to the simulated outbreak time tree.
+The evolution was simulated with a HKY substitution model, also using seq-gen, at a rate of 7x10^-4.
+The time tree was manually labelled in FigTree with host annotations, creating a scenario where pig represented the majority of cases, including the earlier cases, and human clusters represented spillover events from the pig population.
+In total, 60 of the 513 tips were labelled as human cases and the remainder were labelled as pig.
+The start date of the outbreak was set to 2023-08-11.

+Because this outbreak has been simulated, we know the underlying ground truth and can see the impact lack of data and sampling bias can have on inference.

 ## References & Further Reading
 - Drummond AJ, Rambaut A (2007) BEAST: Bayesian evolutionary analysis by sampling trees.
 BMC Evolutionary Biology 7: 214.